Ghost Town (Kanye West song): Composition and lyrics

-Musically, "Ghost Town" is a hip hop track, which was often noted for its rock elements.
-The song includes a sample of "Take Me for a Little While", written by Trade Martin, and performed by the Royal Jesters, within its leading bass, drum and keys combination.
+Musically, "Ghost Town" is a hip-hop track that is often noted for its rock elements.
+The song includes a sample of "Take Me for a Little While", written by Trade Martin and performed by the Royal Jesters, within its leading bass, drum, and keys combination.
 The opening of the track features a sample of "Someday", as performed by Shirley Ann Lee.
 Guitars are included within the song, which some writers viewed as psychedelic.
 In particular, "Ghost Town" has been noted for taking rock influence from Kid Cudi's work, with a "strong presence of guitars" that Will Lavin of Joe.co.uk called "very reminiscent of a couple of tracks" from his second studio album Man on the Moon II: The Legend of Mr. Rager (2010).
 The Atlantic's Spencer Kornhaber commented that the song features "psychedelic, space-soul, and prog sounds."
 West's tone is dazed, with him using the same verse melody as that of his Pusha T-featuring single "Runaway" (2010).
 In the outro, laser sounds are featured.

-The song presents the mind of West going through the process of unravelling, with the ongoing speculation around his mental health often being poor.
-Mental illness is a common theme on Ye; the song is linked to the subject matter of the album that West's mind is unravelling.
+The song presents the mind of West going through the process of unraveling, with the ongoing speculation that his mental health is often poor.
+Mental illness is a common theme on Ye; the song is linked to the subject matter of the album that West's mind is unraveling.
 PartyNextDoor sings about feeling so good that it is dangerous.
-West's verse on the song sees him gargling multiple half-finished thoughts, as he opens up his mind.
-The lyrics of West's verse include a reference to the opioid painkiller fentanyl from him.
+West's verse in the song sees him gargling multiple half-finished thoughts as he opens up his mind.
+The lyrics of West's verse include a reference to the opioid painkiller fentanyl.
 While singing the chorus of "Ghost Town", Kid Cudi interpolates vocals from rock and roll artist Dave Edmunds' 1979 version of "Take Me for a Little While".
 The outro is performed by 070 Shake, featuring her singing about freedom and numbness in a manner that has been described as belting.
 070 Shake explained that she used a metaphor for numbness with the line, "Put my hand on the stove, to see if I still bleed."